sawestwood/commons-chain2-poc/README.md

 This collection of samples references a snapshot version of **commons-chain2**, a revised implementation of the commons-chains GoF **Chain of Responsibility** pattern from the Apache Software Foundation (see http://commons.apache.org/proper/commons-chain/).
 The revised version of commons-chain2 is now available in the Apache SVN trunk at http://svn.apache.org/repos/asf/commons/proper/chain/trunk/.
+It is assumed that you have an artefact available comprising the 2.0-SNAPSHOT release against which these samples can be run.

 OnJava ( March 2005)
 --------------------